IsaacScript/isaacscript/packages/docs/docs/main/mod-feature.md

 ### Manual Instantiation

 We recommend that you use the `initModFeatures` helper function to instantiate your mod features.
-That way, the `v` variables will be properly registered with the save data manger.
-Additionally, it will immediately subscribe all of the decorated methods.
+That way, the `v` variables will be properly registered with the save data manager.

-If you want to defer the callback subscription for some reason, then you can manually instantiate your mod classes like this:
+By default, when a `ModFeature` is instantiated, it will immediately subscribe all of the decorated methods.
+If you want to defer the callback subscription for some reason, then you can manually instantiate your mod features by passing `false` to the second argument of the constructor like this:

 ```ts
 const MOD_FEATURES = [GreenCandle] as const;